-On October 30, 2014, the Company decided to terminate the Option Agreement with Inland as the initial drilling result were not of sufficient interest to continue with the project.
+On October 30, 2014, the Company decided to terminate the Option Agreement with Inland as the initial drilling results were not of sufficient interest to continue with the project.
 On June 30, 2015, the Company decided to abandon the Keg Mountain Property.

-As at June 30, 2015, the Company has no further obligations with the Keg Mountain Property.
+Since June 30, 2015, the Company has not incurred further obligations to Inland with respect to the Keg Mountain Property.